scalameta/coc-metals/readme.md

 ```

 Following the installation of the extension, you simply need to open the directory that contains your scala project.
-Then upon entering your `build.sbt` or any scala file, a few check will automatically be happen:
+Then upon entering your `build.sbt` or any scala file, a few checks will automatically happen:

-1. Ensure that you have a valid Java installation
+1. Ensures that you have a valid Java installation
-2. Ensure you have the most up to date Metals version listed in your config, or it will default to the latest stable release
+2. Ensures you have the most up to date Metals version listed in your config, or it will default to the latest stable release
 3. If Metals is not available, it will download Metals

 After the download, Metals will automatically start.
 At this point you should see the prompt to import your build.